CougarCS/CougarCS-Client/README.md

   ```
 - ## Linting
   - We use ESLint to fix styling and to enforce rules.
-  - Run `yarn run eslint-check` to check linting issuses in the code.
+  - Run `yarn run eslint-check` to check linting issues in the code.
-  - Run `yarn run eslint-fix` to auto lint the code.
+  - Run `yarn run eslint-fix` to auto-lint the code.
   - ESLint runs on Github Action.
 ESLint must pass before pushing or during a pull request.

+- ## Testing
+  - We use [Cypress](https://www.cypress.io/) to do E2E testing
+  - To run the tests locally:
+      - Start the application locally using ```yarn start```
+      - There are two ways you can run the test:
+          - Running the test in the command line ```yarn test```
+          - Running test using Cypress GUI ```yarn test:ui```
+  - The tests are part of the CI/CD pipeline, if the test fails the CI/CD fails
+  - Learn more about testing using [Cypress](https://docs.cypress.io/guides/overview/why-cypress)

 - ## Project Structure
   - Static data is in `src/data/`
   - Images and other assets are in `src/assets/`